Our mission has always been to provide high-quality water and dependable service at the lowest possible cost.

 What's behind your water bill?

-The NTMWD is a wholesale water provider and charges its cities and communities less than one-quarter of a penny per gallon for safe drinking water.
+NTMWD is a wholesale water provider and charges its cities and communities about one-third of a penny per gallon for safe drinking water.
 That covers paying to acquire the water, storage, transportation, treatment and testing, and then delivering it to cities and water providers who in turn, pipe it to North Texas homes and businesses.

 The cities and communities we serve establish the water rates they charge and bill their customers.
 They also have to pay for the facilities, pipes and systems to store and distribute water to homes and businesses.
 Most cities set water rates in tiers based on water usage.
 The less water people use, the lower their rates.
 Homeowners who have large lawns and water frequently will usually pay a higher rate.